FreightWaves Ratings cuts through the noise of freight technology product reviews to make you a smarter buyer

 • Displaying fuel credentials under International Fuel Agreement (IFTA)

-Wondering how to become an owner operator?
+If you want to become an owner operator trucker?
 The following eight steps can serve as a guide:

 Success as an owner operator won’t happen overnight.
 In the early stages, you might be faced with long hours on the road, as well as the burden of paying for your own insurance and equipment.